svaraborut/npm-sv/README.md

     - Pull requests will receive a comment with the release
 - Update the package version and create a `bot()` commit to bump package when creating a production release

+> [!TIP]
+> Order of plugins in the array is important as it denotes the order of execution of the plugins.
+Which implies that `npm` should always precede `github` to prevent the creation of tags and release notes for failed `npm` publishes.

 ## Docs

 Dummy library documentation.
 Not intended for production use.